These mentors educate their viewers on how to improve their health and quality of life through proper diet and nutrition.

 Maintain healthy sleeping habits.
 Take cold baths.
 Get sunlight exposure.
 Walk after meals.
 Lift weights.
 Be physically active.

 Commit to lifelong learning.
 Your attitude, mood, and outlook influence your level of success, rewards, and happiness in life.

 Your outer world is co-created by, and a reflection of, the heartfelt thoughts, words, and imaginings you habitually dwell on.

-Meditate.
 Read books by Florence Scovel-Shinn.
-Try emotional freedom technique tapping.
+Try Yoga Nidra and Emotional Freedom Techniques.
 Read poems by Jalaluddin Rumi.